What is France Famous and Known For? 25 Things

 I live in France and today I’ll highlight some of the top things that France is renowned for, to give you a taste of what makes it such an alluring travel destination.
 From outstanding art museums to decadent pastries, charming châteaux to scenic beaches, France has something to delight travelers of all interests.

 Whether you’re a first-time visitor or making your 10th trip, there are countless famous French icons and hidden gems awaiting you.
-So join me as we dive into the many famous things that make France a perennial favorite for globetrotters!
-What is France known for?
-Let’s explore the best of France’s food, art, landmarks, culture, and countryside.
+So join me as we chat about the many famous things that make France a perennial favorite for globetrotters!

 Eiffel Tower